 Integrating anthroposophic therapies can reduce patient suffering and improve long-term prospects in cancer care

 A cancer diagnosis is a difficult, fear-inducing prospect for any patient.
-Fortunately, there are many treatment options for cancer, including chemotherapy, radiation therapy, surgery to remove tumours, and others.
+Fortunately, there are many treatment options for cancer, including chemotherapy, immunotherapy, radiation therapy and surgery.

 IVAA’s Position on Oncology